AlexandraNel/TravelWeatherDashboard/README.md

 ## Usage

-This website was constructed in an effort to improve jquery and dayjs knowledge Its usage is of a simple 9-5, daily scheduler.
+This website was constructed in an effort to improve my knowledge of javascript and server-side API's

 ## Support